 Council must have a Public Health Plan in accordance with the requirements of the South Australian Public Health Act 2011.

 The South Australian Public Health Act 2011 (the Act) requires all councils to have a public health plan.
-This is an acknowledgement that the conditions people live in (e.g. urban design that encourages active lifestyles, a clean environment and a sense of belonging to a community) contribute to public health outcomes and that local governments contribute to these living conditions.
+This is an acknowledgement that the conditions people live in (such as good urban design that encourages active lifestyles, a clean environment and a sense of belonging to a community) contribute to positive public health outcomes and that local governments contribute to these living conditions.